 Crawling helps to develop binocular vision.
 In other words, far and near vision.
 While crawling, babies train their eyes to look into the distance and then back at their hands.
 This helps with things like catching a ball, driving a car, and copying things from a blackboard.
 Crawling also helps babies track objects, which can help with reading at a later stage.

 When babies crawl and interact with their environment, they start making some of their first decisions.
-They take risks and with each success and failure get to know what they can and can’t do.
-They learn how to overcome failure and, with the experience gained, takes risks that are more calculated, thereby, increasing their chance of success.
+They take risks and, with each success and failure, get to know what they can and can’t do.
+They learn how to overcome failure and, with the experience gained take risks that are more calculated, thereby increasing their chance of success.
 This allows their confidence to grow and encourages them to build on what they can do.